 Diets prepared at home can give complete nourishment.
 However, it is difficult to ensure that your Poodle receives the proper balance of protein, fats, carbohydrates, minerals, and vitamins.

-I’d advise you to consult your vet or a pet nutritionist certified by the American College of Veterinary Nutrition who has the expertise to customize a healthy diet for your pet.
+I’d advise you to consult your vet or a pet nutritionist certified by the American College of Veterinary Nutrition who have the expertise to customize a healthy diet for your pet.
 Here’s their directory.

 You should cook all animal products to kill bacteria that could make your pooch sick.
 You should also cook grains and starchy vegetables for easier digestion.